tim-js/timjs-workshop-01-javascript-citizens/README.md

 * a laptop
 * a code editor
-* Node.js installed on your computer (version 4.x or 5.x)
+* [Node.js][download_node] installed on your computer (version 4.x or 5.x)
 * git installed on your computer (this is actually optional)

 ## Setup

 Here are some steps you can follow to setup the workshop skeleton.
-All these commands need to be run from the command line (Terminal on Mac/Linux, Cmd on Win).
+All these commands need to be run from the command line (shell/terminal): iTerm on Mac, terminal on Ubuntu, cmd/GitBash on Win.

-### Create project folder
+### 1. Create project folder

 First, you need to create a new folder somewhere on your computer: